-In 1991 by Iijima, it was noticed that the allotropes of carbon have a high interest in multimodal drug delivery systems because of their unique physical and chemical properties.
-It allows the attachment of drug molecule's multiple copies as well as equipped with the targeting agents and stealth molecules to avoid permission by the immune system.
-Beside these, they have many prospective advantages over other nanosized delivery system like it has high drug loading capacity because of the high surface area and probability for including additional therapeutic and diagnostic moieties.
-It may occur on the surface or inner cavity.
-They also interact with the cellular membranes as it has been reported that carbon nanotubes enter mammalian cells by an endocytosisindependent, a needle-like penetration mechanism through which direct cytoplasmic delivery of therapeutic payloads take place.
+In 1991 by Iijima, it was noticed that the allotropes of carbon have a high interest in multimodal drug delivery systems because of their unique chemical and physical properties.
+It allows the attachment of drug molecule's multiple copies as well as furnished with the directing agents and stealth molecules to avoid permission by the immune system.
+Beside these, they have many prospective benefits over other nano-sized transport system like it has a greater drug loading capacity because of the high surface area and probability for including additional diagnostic and therapeutic moieties.
+It may occur in the inner cavity or on the surface.
+They also interrelate with the cellular membranes as it has been reported that carbon nanotubes enter mammalian cells by an endocytosis-independent, a needle-like permeation contrivance through which direct cytoplasmic transfer of therapeutic payloads take place.